10 Unexpected Family Travel Destinations Across the U.S. to Visit This Year

 Photo by Ritu Manoj Jethani/Shutterstock

 This New Mexican city can make you feel as if you’ve traveled abroad without the need for a passport, thanks to a strong Indigenous history and connection with Mexico.
-Explore indoor and outdoor attractions like Bandelier National Park, which contains preserved ancestral pueblo dwellings; the Museum of International Folk Art, which includes the Tree of Life play area; the small Georgia O’Keefe Museum; the Santa Fe Farmers’ Market; and the Santa Fe Reptile & Bug Museum, which has a new location housing live animals and natural history exhibits.
+Explore outdoor attractions like Bandelier National Monument, which contains preserved ancestral pueblo dwellings, as well as indoor spots such as the Museum of International Folk Art, which includes the Tree of Life play area, and the Santa Fe Reptile & Bug Museum, which has live animal and natural history exhibits (note that the entrance is within Sendero Marketplace).
+The Georgia O’Keeffe Museum is a must for fans of the grande doyenne of modernism.

 Where to stay

-The Four Seasons Resort Rancho Encantado recently completed a multimillion-dollar revitalization of its spacious 65 casitas, which can be stocked with baby gear and child-size robes and slippers on request.
+The Four Seasons Resort Rancho Encantado has spacious 65 casitas, which can be stocked with baby gear and child-size robes and slippers on request.
 If you want to be right on the plaza in the heart of downtown, book a room at the historic La Fonda on the Plaza, which has a heated pool and a variety of rooms, some with sleeper sofas.
 Ask for the scavenger hunt booklet at check-in to keep kids busy. —Devorah Lev-Tov

 Where to stay